 I really can’t afford to pay that much, but I REALLY need my pictures.
 Do you know of a way that I can retrieve the photos myself?
 If you can tell me how I’ll be forever grateful!!

-Rick’s answer: Barbara, assuming that the hard drive in your old laptop still works (and it most likely does), it’ll be relatively easy for you to transfer the files on it onto your new laptop’s hard drive.
+Rick’s answer: Barbara, assuming that the hard drive in your old laptop still works (and it most likely does), you will easily be able to transfer the photos and other files on it onto your new laptop’s hard drive.
 Here’s how:

 2 – Remove the hard drive from the dead laptop.
 Simply turn the laptop over and remove the plastic cover from the hard drive bay, then remove the tiny screw(s) holding the drive in place and gently, but firmly pull it free from the connector.